 If you are celebrating a special birthday, wedding or anniversary, why not remember The Brain Tumour Charity by asking friends and family to give a donation instead of gifts or flowers.

 Get your family and friends together for a day of fun and games.
 Fairground style stalls, face paints, music, a bbq and bouncy castle are all fabulous family fundraising ideas!
 Sell tickets beforehand and hold a raffle or auction on the day.

 Be it football, rugby, tennis or cricket, hosting a match or tournament is a great way to play against friends and attract a crowd of supporters.
 Charge teams to enter, sell tickets or hold a collection and you will be well on your way to being a premier league fundraiser!

 Put on a show and sell tickets to the public.
-Invite friends to contribute, be it by storytelling, singing, playing the harmonica and more.
-A great way to discover hidden talent!
+Invite friends to contribute and discover their hidden talents, be it by storytelling, singing, playing an instrument.

 Are you daring enough to get sponsored to shave your head or cut off a significant amount hair?
 It requires a solid dose of bravery and a big smile, a sure fundraising winner though.